-Yes No: Does the PHA plan to exceed the federal targeting requirements by targeting more than 40% of all new admissions to public housing form HUT 5007 (932003) to families at or below 30% of median area income?
+Yes No: Does the PHA plan to exceed the federal targeting requirements by targeting more than 40% of all new admissions to public housing to families at or below 30% of median area income?

 b.
 Transfer policies:

 In what circumstances will transfers take precedence over new admissions? (list below)